jonnations/public_cv/README.md

 Awarded to select students for funding dissertation research.

 **2019** \| **Research Triangle Nanotechnology Network Award** _(\$2,000)_
-Support to $\mu$CT scan museum specimens at Duke University.
+Support to μCT scan museum specimens at Duke University.

 **2017** \| **American Society of Mammalogists Patton Award** _(\$5,000)_
 Title: <span style="font-variant:small-caps;">Using museum specimens to understand how extraordinary diversity is maintained in the rodent communities of Sulawesi, Indonesia.</span>